snotbane/vrc_bible/README.md

 First of all, the file must be in LF, UTF-8 format.
 It can be located anywhere in the project.

 The Header section contains the names of each book as well as the number of chapters in each book.
-Each line represents one book, in the format `<BOOK_NAME>,<CHAPTER_COUNT>` , e.g. `GENESIS,50` .
+Each line represents one book, in the format `<BOOK_NAME>,<BOOK_ABBREVIATION>,<CHAPTER_COUNT>` , e.g. `Genesis,GEN,50` .
 An empty line marks the end of the Header section.

 The Content section contains the content of the translation.
 Each line represents one verse, in the format `<VERSE_ADDRESS> <VERSE_CONTENT>` where `VERSE_ADDRESS` is a string of nine digits denoting the book, chapter, and verse numbers, and `VERSE_CONTENT` is the text itself.
 The verse content may contain formatting tokens that TextMeshPro can parse, such as `<i>` or `<b>`.
 An empty string of zeroes `000000000` marks the end of the Content section.
 This must be the last line in the file.